Frequently Asked Questions (FAQs)

 What if I want to stop therapy before the recommendation?

-If you wish to stop therapy at any time, I ask that you agree now to meet for at least one more session, to review our work together.
+If you wish to stop therapy/support at any time, I ask that you agree now to meet for at least one more session, to review our work together.
 We will review our goals, the work we have done, any future work that needs to be done, and our options.
-If you would like to take a “time out” from therapy to try it on your own, we should discuss this.
+If you would like to take a “time out” from therapy/support to try it on your own, we should discuss this.
 We can often design such a “time out” to be more helpful.

 Ready to gain the tools and support you need for positive change?

 If you're ready to stop feeling overwhelmed and stressed, contact me to schedule a FREE 15-minute consultation today.
-Learn how with the right therapist and therapy plan you can gain the tools and support you need to make changes and improve your life and your child’s life.
+Learn how with the right therapist and plan you can gain the tools and support you need to make changes and improve your life and your child’s life.